YeonghunKO/YeonghunKO.github.io/_posts/Using-python-for-web-data/2020-08-20-web-server.md

 ---
-title:  "Python for everyone - week 3"
+title:  "Using python to access web data - week 3"
-excerpt: "Python for everyone - week 3"
+excerpt: "Using python to access web data - week 3"

 categories:
   - python